 School opens at 8:45am, and pupils will be in their classroom, ready to begin lessons at this time.
-Pupils arriving at school will be met and greeted by a member of staff as they enter their external door.
-Pupils will be expected to be on the school site by this time.
+Pupils arriving at school will be met and greeted by a member

 - The morning register will be marked by 9:00am.
 Pupils will receive a late mark if they are not in their classroom by this time.
 Pupils attending after this time will receive a mark to show that they were on site, but this will count as a late mark - The morning register will close at 9:30am.
 Pupils will receive a mark of absence if they do not attend school before this time - The afternoon register will be marked at 1:15pm.
 Pupils will receive a late mark if they are not in their classroom by this time - The afternoon register will close at 1:30pm.
 Pupils will receive a mark of absence if they are not present.